 The same genes determine fitness and fatness

-Diet and lifestyle 26. dec 2016 2 min Visiting Scholar Theresia Maria Schnurr, Associate Professor Tuomas Oskari Kilpeläinen Written by Morten Busch
+Health and Wellness 26. dec 2016 2 min Visiting Scholar Theresia Maria Schnurr, Associate Professor Tuomas Oskari Kilpeläinen Written by Morten Busch

 Being fit is healthy and being fat is not.
 No news there.
 Nevertheless, science shows that genes, and sometimes even the same genes, can predict both fitness and fatness.
 New Danish research suggests that our percentage of body fat – and not our muscle mass – mostly determines whether we can become fit